Lulech23/ReplaceOSK/README.md

 #### You could go from this...
 ![`osk.exe`](/screenshots/osk.jpg)

-#### ...
+#### ..
 To this!
 ![`TabTip.exe`](/screenshots/tabtip.jpg)

 ### Did you know?
 The Windows on-screen keyboard can be triggered any time by sending `Win + Ctrl + O`!

 ## How to Use
+> Compatible with Windows 8, 10, and 11

 ReplaceOSK is comprised of two components: **ReplaceOSK**, and **TabTipProxy**.
 Using TabTipProxy is optional, but strongly recommended.
-TabTipProxy will be used by default if a suitable [.NET Runtime](https://dotnet.microsoft.com/download) is available on the host PC (most installations of Windows 10 should include this by default).
+TabTipProxy will be used by default if a suitable [.NET Runtime](https://dotnet.microsoft.com/download) is available on the host PC (most installations of Windows should include this by default).
 As of v2.3, if no .NET compiler can be found, ReplaceOSK will automatically download the latest precompiled TabTipProxy binary right from this repo.

 #### To Install:
 1. Download the latest version of ReplaceOSK from [releases](https://github.com/Lulech23/ReplaceOSK/releases).